Posted on: Jun 07, 2021Luis Perez

 3. Seed, fertilize and aerate to prevent grub damage

 A thick and healthy lawn is your best defense against grubs.
 Experts agree that by seeding and fertilizing your lawn, you can repair any damage they have created and prevent new ones from laying more eggs.

 In the spring and fall, rake away dead grass from brown patches.
 Water your lawn, then sprinkle new grass seed over any thin or dead areas.
 After reseeding, fertilize the lawn to help the new grass grow.
 Keeping your grass about two inches long is also a good idea.

 Lawn aeration helps prevent grub damage by thickening the lawn and strengthening the roots of the grass.

 4. Cayenne Pepper to Deter Animals

-A quick solution: Put down cayenne pepper on the surrounding area, as it will help deter these animals by irritating their paws.
-It isn’t 100% effective so if the animals keep coming back to the same area put down some more
+A quick solution: Put cayenne pepper on the surrounding area, as it will help deter these animals by irritating their paws.
+It isn’t 100% effective, so if the animals keep coming back to the same area, put down some more

-For more information on Grubs, please contact our Lawn Care Expert, Luis Perez, via email at email@example.com.
+For more information on Grubs, please get in touch with our Lawn Care Expert, Luis Perez, via email at firstname.lastname@example.org.